KaiserByte/09project-sk/README.md

 # Disclaimer

 These are merely for educational purposes on what NOT to do when making a Minecraft server.
 I'd recommend learning Java instead of using a scripting plugin like this, even though I'm a massive idiot when it comes to real programming.
 The use of these scripts is not recommended and most likely won't work properly.
+Skript requires a beast of a server to parse scripts with minimal lag.

 # About